Successful lead generation is a goal for every business. But it's hard to get good leads and it's tough to do consistently!

 These three B2B lead ages methodologies are: B2B lead generation via account-based marketing (ABM), inbound marketing, and outbound marketing are all viable options, but one or two of them will probably be more successful in your competition.
 The most important thing is to pick the best ones and use them well.

-Let’s begin with that in mind.
+Let's begin with that in mind!

 1. Account-Based Marketing (ABM)

 The best way to consistently generate leads is to run an account-based marketing campaign if you are targeting a specific market segment with a high-priced product or service.
 A brief metric: How many businesses worldwide would be a good fit for your product or service?
 If it is less than 5,000, traditional inbound marketing will never produce consistent leads.
 Inbound promotion depends on individuals tracking you down; The problem with niche B2B industries is that not enough people are looking for them.
 Even if they are, it is difficult to attract everyone to visit you.

 By reversing the process, ABM solves the issue: Your marketing is focused on finding your ideal customers and is customized for each account.
 It functions because it reaches a predetermined audience.
 You determine the characteristics of accounts that make excellent customers; You won't waste time on prospects who aren't aligned.
 This allows you to personalize your message.
 ABM campaigns can include personalization (first name, company name, location, etc.) because they are so targeted.
 You can engage your ideal accounts with consistent marketing to increase conversions after selecting them.